scfx-trading/scfx-starknet-rs/scfx-starknet-crypto/README.md

 ## Binary size optimization

-By default, `starknet-crypto` ships with a Pedersen hash implementation utilizing a lookup table for better performance.
+By default, `scfx-starknet-crypto` ships with a Pedersen hash implementation utilizing a lookup table for better performance.
 To optimize for binary size over performance, the crate offers a `pedersen_no_lookup` feature, which uses a vanilla unoptimized implementation instead.

 > [!WARNING]
 >